 Working for almost two decades in the field of harm reduction has given me a privileged level of access that many photographers will never get to this wonderfully diverse set of communities.

 My photography subjects are the workers, advocates, people who use drugs and academics I have met around the world.
 Sometimes it's people I meet once at a conference, often it's people who I meet repeatedly over the years, building friendships and trusts that I try and reflect in my photographs.

 My photography has been used in substance use fields and has featured in: Voltface, Drink Drug News, Virgin Unite, Black and White Photography magazine and the Hit the Streets podcast.
-The Harm Reduction Coalition, Harm Reduction International, Uniting MSIC and HIT have also used my images.
+The Harm Reduction Coalition, Harm Reduction International, Uniting MSIC, NAM: AIDSmap and HIT have also used my images.